|View All Provider News|

 Q: What should physician practices and facilities do to prepare for the switch to ICD-10?

-A: ConnectiCare recommends that physician practices and health care facilities plan and prepare for the ICD-10 conversion well in advance of October 1, 2015.
+A: ConnectiCare recommends that physician practices and health care facilities plan and prepare for the ICD-10 conversion well in advance of Oct.
+1, 2015.
 The conversion affects nearly all provider systems.
 The largest impacts will likely be on clinical and financial documentation, billing and coding.

 Your office should contact your practice management software vendor to ask about its ICD-10 conversion plan and testing strategy.
-You should also contact the claims clearinghouse where you submit claims electronically to ask what you need to do before October 1, 2015.
+You should also contact the claims clearinghouse where you submit claims electronically to ask what you need to do before Oct.
+1, 2015.

 Q: Will the ICD-10 conversion have an effect on provider reimbursement and contracting?